Generic Name: ramucirumab (RA mue SIR ue mab)

 Ramucirumab is used to treat stomach cancer, colorectal cancer, or non-small cell lung cancer that has spread to other parts of the body.
 Ramucirumab may be given alone or in combination with other cancer medicines.

-Ramucirumab is usually given after other cancer medicines have been tried without success.
+Ramucirumab is usually given after other treatments have failed.

 Ramucirumab may also be used for purposes not listed in this medication guide.

 Ramucirumab can increase your risk of serious bleeding.
 Stop using ramucirumab and call your doctor at once if you have severe stomach pain, bloody or tarry stools, coughing up blood, or any heavy or unusual bleeding.